 → [“A Personal Experience Report on 43 European Youth Weeks” by Hartmut Reiße (Festschrift zum 50.
 Eurowoche 2006)]

 Initially, funding for the European Youth Weeks was mainly from public funds, supplemented by private sponsors.
-In the years 1975, 1977, 1981, 2011 and 2014, the meetings unfortunately had to be canceled because the necessary money could not be raised.
+In the years 1975, 1977, 1981, 2011, 2014, 2020 and 2021 the meetings unfortunately had to be canceled because the necessary money could not be raised or because it wasn’t allowed.
 Currently, the association is no longer publicly funded.

 The largest contribution to the financing of the Euro Weeks is borne by the club members themselves.
 Since 1983, the working group annually organized an Easter egg market (at the beginning of the castle, later in Witzenhausen) and since 1985, an Advent market on the Ludwigstein.
 The proceeds will be used to finance the Euro Weeks.

 A great innovation for the club life was the foundation of the club folklore group “The Ludwigsteiner” by Fritz Lenz in the fall of 1990, which has been involved since 1991 as a German representation at the Euro Weeks.
 Ever since the first weeks of youth there have been regular groups from Eastern Europe – ia. from Poland, the former Czechoslovakia, Bulgaria, Romania, Hungary – guests at the castle.
 But only shortly after the disappearance of the inner German border in 1990 and 1991, the first East German groups were guests.
 Of course, since the reunification there have also come groups from the newly formed states of the former Eastern Bloc: Belarus, Ukraine, Latvia and the former Yugoslav republic of Macedonia.